 Let Every Candidate See Every Job and Every Employer See Every Candidate

 Our concept is very simple – we have created a system that displays the physical location of every job candidate and every job on Google Maps.
 We call it Mapertunity.
 Opportunity+Map.
 If you’re looking for a job, starting today, you’ll be able to visually find every job around you by simply looking at google maps.
-While if you’re an employer, starting today, you’ll be able to post jobs with descriptions which will show up on Google maps, right where the jobs are at.
-Mapertunity is your candidate finder.

 How Is This Different Than How You Do It Today?